Updated December 15, 2021

 The mistake: Not considering how employees want to be communicated with or what terminology is meaningful to them.
 Notifications loaded with unfamiliar IT jargon or written unclearly are more likely to confuse and irritate employees than inform them.

 The impact: An increase in helpdesk calls and an undermining of your reputation for service excellence.
 Half of the Fortune 500 companies surveyed reported a negative impact on their reputation due to unplanned outages.
 Your communications need to step up to avoid this.

 The fix: There’s no substitute for asking employees what they want.
 Survey them on how they’d prefer to hear about IT outages – which channel, what type of information etc. Run these staff surveys periodically to capture the responses of new hires and to track sentiment over time.

 The mistake: Providing too little information to employees or sending a ‘one and done’ notification.
 It’s a perfunctory effort.
 True, no one wants a bigger pile of irrelevant emails clogging their inbox – but don’t take this too far and under-communicate important IT messages.

-The impact: Employee speculation grows, helpdesk calls create communication bottlenecks, productivity plummets.
+The impact: Employee speculation grows, helpdesk calls create communication bottlenecks, and productivity plummets.
 78% of downtime costs relate to reduced worker productivity.